 Cables are advantageous because of remote actuation, flexibility, and low weight.
 Tendons are examples of cables used in nature.
 The body uses these natural tension elements by keeping them close to the joints, which generates a small moment arm that limits torque but allows large and often rapid movement.
-For example, forearm muscles only contract force, motion, and impedance [1].
+For example, forearm muscles only contract 30% of their rest length but use tendons to span across the fingers, enhancing range of motion and dexterity while simultaneously reducing arm inertia.
+Studies of the joint configuration-based changes in muscle leverage have revealed the importance of both tension and moment arms in generating force, motion, and impedance [1].
 In robotics, the Utah/MIT hand is a robotic analog to the human hand's use of cables [2].
 This robot hand uses cables passing over pulleys, which for humans would be represented by tendon sheaths, for low-friction remote actuation.